-The President of Indonesia signed the Presidential Regulation No. 20/2018 to simplify foreign worker’s permit as well as their work visa.
+The Ministry of Manpower (MOM) Regulation No. 8/2021 aims to simplify foreign worker’s permit as well as their work visa.
 The implementation of this new regulation ensures a more efficient and faster process for companies.

 A foreign worker is eligible for a work visa from one month to 2 years, and this visa is extendable and must be sponsored by his/her employer based on the foreigner’s position and market sector.

-However, foreigners are not allowed to obtain a work permit and work in the following sectors:
+However, according to the Minister of Manpower Decree No. 349/2019, foreigners are not eligible to work and obtain a work permit for the following positions: